salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 Wheel Odometry stands for the calculation fo the vehicle motion based on the information provided by wheel encoders which represents the wheel velocities (Directly related with the Robot motion).

-For simplicity of our system and controllers, our current chassis (Skid steering) is represented as a differential mobile robot.
+For simplicity of our system and controllers, our current chassis is represented as a differential mobile robot.
 This representation is widely used in robotics as it keeps thing simple.

 Our wheel Odometry calculation relies in the data provided by the motors (RPM for extract the velocity and error for handling undesired data); however, we also use the IMU angular velocity to calculate a slip factor and hence improve the overall Odometry.
 Take care, this node was implemented using `CascadeLifecycleNode` instead of pure `Node`.